The Government has announced that small marriage and civil partnership ceremonies, involving close friends and family, may resume from 4 July.

 To ensure ceremonies can be managed safely Richmond Registration Services will begin a phased resumption of service as follows:

 - 1 September onwards: New bookings will be available online

 How to book:

-- If you wish to make a new booking, you will be able to book online from 1 August for ceremony dates from 1 October onwards.
+- If you wish to make a new booking, you will be able to book online from 1 September for ceremony dates from 1 October onwards.
 All new bookings are subject to our Ceremony Booking terms and conditions regardless of impacts caused by COVID-19

 Before you start